Sanae Kobayashi

 Sanae Kobayashi (小林 沙苗, Kobayashi Sanae) is a Japanese voice actress formerly affiliated with Production Baobab, and now with Sigma Seven.
 She has voiced in a number of anime shows and films.
-Some of her major roles are Allen Walker in D.Gray-man, Miyuki Tanokura in Kaze no Yojimbo, Akira Toya in Hikaru no Go, Asuka Tenjouin in Yu-Gi-Oh!
+Some of her major roles are Allen Walker in D.Gray-man, Miyuki Tanokura in Kaze no Yojimbo, Akira Toya in Hikaru no Go, Asuka Tenjoin in Yu-Gi-Oh!
 GX, Chris Thorndyke in Sonic X, Natsumi Raimon in Inazuma Eleven, and Satsuki Kitaoji in Strawberry 100%.
 In more recent works, she voices Namie Yagiri in Durarara!!, Reiko Natsume in Natsume's Book of Friends, and Canon Memphis-Hazama in Fafner: Exodus.
-In video games, she voices Gemini Sunrise in Sakura Wars New York NY, Pai in .hack, Popo and Nana in the Super Smash Bros. series, and Kat in Gravity Rush.
+In video games, she voices Gemini Sunrise in Sakura Wars: So Long, My Love, Pai in .hack, Popo and Nana in the Super Smash Bros. series, Kat in Gravity Rush, and Natasha Cioara (Raven) in Honkai Impact 3rd.